“If I had my life to live over again, I would have made a rule to read some poetry and listen to some music at least once every week.”

 We pride ourselves in having a broad and balanced curriculum which caters to the varying needs of our children.
 By creating music from an early age children are encouraged to explore the musical world around them, experiment practically with instruments and find confidence in their abilities to create their own music.

-Music is taught as part of wider topic themes as well as Key Stages coming together at the end of each week to listen to and appraise a range of music, and to sing.
+Music is taught as part of wider topic themes as well as assemblies at the end of each week (via a virtual means) to listen to and appraise a range of music, and to participate in a variety of practical activities.
 The inter-related dimensions of music are taught to children to give the skills to dissect and discuss music, before putting it back together through their own performances.

-Children are given numerous opportunities to build their confidence and perform in front of other pupils, relatives and members of the public, including the following each year
+Children are given numerous opportunities to build their confidence and perform in front of other pupils, relatives and members of the public.
+During a typical academic year, pupils participate in the following performance opportunities:

 - Years 3 and 4 perform at St Ninian’s Church for the Harvest service.